Why the AP hasn't called control of the House yet

 WHAT STATES ARE STILL COUNTING VOTES?

 California, the country’s most populous state, has more undetermined contests than any other.
-A dozen races remain to be called there, with millions of votes left to count.
+Ten races remain to be called there, with millions of votes left to count.

-There are also close races in Colorado and Oregon, among others, including some tight enough that they could be headed to a recount.
+There are also close races in Colorado and Maine, among others, including some tight enough that they could be headed to a recount.

 In Alaska, where incumbent Democrat Mary Peltola won a special election this summer to fill an open House seat held for decades by Republicans, a second round of vote tabulating could take place.